What does a volunteer do?

 Staff and Special Guests

-Occasionally we have available staff positions for the various activities that happen throughout camp.
-Our current positions are Music, Recreation, Crafts, and Chapel.
-All of these positions fill in all the extra areas throughout the camp.
+We have activity staff positions for the various activities that happen throughout camp.
+This includes but isn’t limited to crafts, music, lake time, and recreation.
 Often you will be assigned a main duty such as recreation, and then additional duties such as evening snacks and stunt time.
 All staff members are considered vital to the leadership of the camp, and have served the camp in other capacities previously.
 In addition to being in charge of their area, they also assist in supervising during lake time and cabin watch in the evening.

 We also have special guests that can come to teach us new skills as part of our camp experience.
 So if you have a talent or skill you think the camp could use, let us know.
 This is less of a time commitment, requiring a little over half a day each session.
 We currently have martial arts and cooking scheduled for the 2019 camp but are open to other additions as they fit our schedule.